-We noticed that our bird table was being 'cleared' overnight.
-On further investigation we found that a pine marten was visiting the table most nights.
-We cannot guarantee that he will visit during your stay (nor guarantee that you will still be up!) but there is a chance that you may have an opportunity to view this rarely seen creature during your stay.
+We cannot guarantee that one will visit during your stay (nor guarantee that you will still be up!) but there is a good chance that you may have an opportunity to view this rarely seen creature during your stay.

-Some guests have also entered into the spirit and left items for him : we still do not know if he licked the marmite off the twiglets, but he does not eat the whole twiglet!
+Some guests have also entered into the spirit and left items out : we still do not know if they licked the marmite off the twiglets, but they didn't eat the whole twiglet!

 The BBC Springwatch team visited the area in May 2011 primarily to film the beavers in Knapdale, but they also took a trip to Dunchraigaig House to film the Pine Marten.
 Despite a wild storm raging, they still managed to get some good footage of her and Charlie Hamilton James was very excited to see her in the garden.

 Charlie Hamilton James presented the item

 In 2012 Ray Mears was in Argyll filming an episode for his series 'Wild Britain'.
 Having heard about the Dunchraigaig Pine Marten, the team visited and pleased with their footage , Ray himself popped in hoping to get a glimpse of one.
 The pine marten didn't play ball that night - but the team had enough footage that they were happy with and so out pine marten made another appearance on STV/ ITV in 2013